 As part of the MASc thesis (ENGR 790-12), students are required to (a) make an oral presentation of the thesis proposal to the supervisory committee; (b) write an original thesis based on the completed research (in accordance with established UNBC guidelines); and (c) present an oral defence of the thesis to the examining committee as per Regulation 4.5 Final Oral Examinations and Examining Committees.
 All course requirements must have been satisfied prior to the oral defence.

-ENGR 701-1.5 Graduate Seminar in Engineering
+ENGR 701-1.5 Graduate Seminar in Engineering 3 credit hours

-Methods and/or Analysis Courses
+Methods and/or Analysis Courses 6 credit hours

-Elective Courses
+Elective Courses 9 credit hours

-ENGR 790-12 MASc Thesis
+ENGR 790-12 MAScThesis 12 credit hours

-Total Required for Degree
+Total Required for Degree 30 credit hours